What Is A Reverse Mortgage, And Are They Available To Expats?

-- To be at least 60 years old and have substantial equity on your home.
+- To be at least 60 years old and have substantial equity in your home.

-There are no income or credit score requirements, but there are still rules about who is eligible to apply.
+There are no income or credit score requirements, but there are still rules about who can apply.
 Check with your lender or mortgage broker to find out whether you qualify.

 Insurance premiums are usually around 0.5 – 2.5% of the property value to pay upfront.
 Then, the lender might also ask borrowers to pay an ongoing fee throughout the reverse mortgage lifetime.

-If you’re worried about the cost of repaying the reverse mortgage when you move out or if you pass away, it’s typically covered by the cost of the house when you sell.
+If you’re worried about repaying the reverse mortgage when you move out or if you pass away, it’s typically covered by the house cost when you sell.
 Of course, this often means you have nothing to pass on to your heirs.
 There are other options your descendants can choose to repay the loan.
 However, consider whether losing your property is worth the reverse loan.

-The sum of money you’re allowed to borrow depends on your reverse mortgage terms and payment plan.
+The sum of money you can borrow depends on your reverse mortgage terms and payment plan.
 Some reverse mortgages base the amount you can borrow on the youngest borrower’s age, the home loan interest rate, and your home’s value.
 Unfortunately, you can’t borrow 100% of your home value.

 Moreover, you cannot borrow the total amount within the first year if you choose a lump sum or line of credit.
 Instead, you can borrow up to 60% within the first year.